mikeocLimerick/ULanon/README.md

-This file contacts the VBA code that is used for a custom anonymisation tool
+This repository contains the VBA code that is used for a custom MS Access-enabled anonymisation tool